stbnrivas/howtos/ruby-gem-sequel.md

   sequel sqlite://test.db # test.db in current directory

+## running migrations

+The -m switch requires an argument that should be a path to a directory of migration files:

+  sequel -m relative/path/to/migrations postgres://host/database
+  sequel -m /absolute/path/to/migrations postgres://host/database

+If you do not provide a -M switch, sequel will migrate to the latest version in the directory.
+If you provide a -M switch, it should specify an integer version to which to migrate.

+Migrate all the way down

+  sequel -m db/migrations -M 0 postgres://host/database

+Migrate to version 10 (IntegerMigrator style migrations)

+  sequel -m db/migrations -M 10 postgres://host/database

+Migrate to version 20100510 (TimestampMigrator migrations using YYYYMMDD)

+  sequel -m db/migrations -M 20100510 postgres://host/database

 if you need use some Model type this into console

   class Post < Sequel::Model